 The system of upper secondary education is centralised; decisions about the foundation and financing of upper secondary schools, as well as agreement on and distribution of education programmes are adopted at the national level.
 However, schools and teachers enjoy autonomy in determining teaching content, choosing teaching methods, staffing and managing employment relationships.
-The enrolment of new students shall be approved by the founder.
+Schools have to seek consent to enrol new students from the Ministry.

-At the end of the 2015/2016 school year, 17 055 students received upper secondary educational qualification.
-In the 2016/2017 school year, there were 36% of young people enrolled in the upper secondary general education, among them 60% girls.
-Upper secondary technical educational captured over 46% of students, and short-vocational and vocational education 18%.
+At the end of the 2017/2018 school year, 17 446 students graduated from upper secondary educational.
+In the 2018/2019 school year, there were 36% of young people enrolled in the upper secondary general education, among them 61% girls.
+Upper secondary technical and vocational-technical educational captured over 47% of students, and short-vocational and vocational education 18%.

-Enrolment in upper secondary education by programmes, 2016/2017
+Enrolment in upper secondary education by programmes, 2018/2019

-Enrolment in upper secondary education by gender, 2016/2017
+Enrolment in upper secondary education by gender, 2018/2019